Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (ii) does not exceed a grade of 2:1.

-(2) A road permit holder who holds an authorization for a borrow pit described in subsection (1) that the road permit holder is not using for construction, maintenance or deactivation of the oil and gas road must deactivate the borrow pit, as soon as weather and ground conditions permit, by
+(2) A road permit holder who holds an authorization for a borrow pit described in subsection (1) that the road permit holder is not using for construction, maintenance or deactivation of the energy resource road must deactivate the borrow pit, as soon as weather and ground conditions permit, by

 (a) spreading topsoil evenly around the perimeter and edges of the borrow pit, and